bbc/childrens-games-starter-pack/docs/game-delivery-definitions.md

 # Game Delivery Definitions

-**Updated - 26/06/2020** - All games contracted after this date must adhere to these Delivery Definitions.
+**Updated - 07/10/2022** - All games contracted after this date must adhere to these Delivery Definitions.
+NB - change pertains to the creation of a build release in GitHub (Product Quality sections).

 [Tech reviews](tech-review.md) take place at Alpha, Beta and Release Candidate stages.
 Feedback should be acted upon for the next delivery as all checks